Root Canals

 Tooth Extractions

 Extractions are another very common form of oral surgery.
-This can treat a number of issues—from impacted teeth, to overcrowding, to severely damaged or decayed teeth.
+This can treat a number of issues—from impacted teeth to overcrowding, to severely damaged or decayed teeth.
 This dental procedure is also common with wisdom teeth.
 After carefully monitoring your wisdom teeth, your dentist may decide to extract them as they otherwise often cause many issues with the surrounding teeth.
+For personalized dental care, our experienced Endodontists in Chicago offer a comfortable extraction experience.
 When having a natural tooth extracted, there are a few things you can typically expect from the procedure:- First, your dentist will take x-rays to look at all of your teeth and determine if tooth extraction is the best available option.

 - Then, your dentist will administer an anesthetic to numb the area.
 The strength or type of anesthetic may vary, depending on the location of the tooth that requires extraction.